MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Count rows

-Our example database has a table called `StormEvents`. we want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+Our example database has a table called `StormEvents`.
+We want to find out how large the table is.
+So we'll pipe its content into a [count operator] (./countoperator.md) that counts the rows in the table.

-*Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.
+// Highlight the Syntax note to distinguish it from the rest of the text // *Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.

 <!-- csl: https://help.kusto.windows.net/Samples -->